anu-bdsi/workshop-intro-to-linux-aug-2023/01_linux_fundamentals.md

 In here, you can type the things you want.

-At the bottom of the interface, there are some shortcuts for functions. `^G` means pressing `ctrl` key and `G` key together to get the help manual.
-In the manual, there is a list of shortcuts for different functions.
+At the bottom of the interface, there are some shortcuts for functions.

+`^G` means pressing `ctrl` key and `G` key together to get the help manual, and `M-U` means pressing `alt/cmd` and `U` keys togehter.
+In the help manual, there is a list of shortcuts for different functions.

-__Type something in the file__
+__Type something in the file.__

-To save and exit the editor, use `^X` shortcut.
+To save and exit the editor, use the `^X` shortcut.
 You will be prompted with 2 questions.

 The first question would ask you "Save Modified Buffer?", it's asking you if you want to save the things you have edited.
 Press `y` or `n` to answer.